PetroIvaniuk/llms-tools/README.md

 - [MoE-LLaVA](https://github.com/PKU-YuanGroup/MoE-LLaVA) - Mixture-of-Experts for Large Vision-Language Models
 - [LLaVA](https://llava-vl.github.io/) - a novel end-to-end trained large multimodal model that combines a vision encoder and Vicuna for general-purpose visual and language understanding
 - [TaskMatrix](https://github.com/microsoft/visual-chatgpt) - connects ChatGPT and a series of Visual Foundation Models to enable sending and receiving images during chatting

-### Offline-Mode
-- [Google AI Edge Gallery](https://github.com/google-ai-edge/gallery) - an experimental app that puts the power of cutting-edge Generative AI models directly into your hands, running entirely on your Android (available now) and iOS (coming soon) devices
-- [msty](https://msty.app/) - the easiest way to use local and online AI models
-- [aider](https://github.com/paul-gauthier/aider) - AI pair programming in your terminal
-- [Open Interpreter](https://github.com/KillianLucas/open-interpreter) - an open-source, locally running implementation of OpenAI's Code Interpreter
-- [ollama](https://ollama.com/) - get up and running with Llama 3, Mistral, Gemma, and other LLMs
-- [OpenLLM](https://github.com/bentoml/OpenLLM) - an open-source platform designed to facilitate the deployment and operation of LLMs in real-world applications
-- [LM Studio](https://lmstudio.ai/) - an easy way to run open-source LLMs locally
-- [Jan](https://jan.ai/) - open-source ChatGPT alternative that runs 100% offline on your computer
-- [Pinokio](https://pinokio.computer/) - a browser that lets you install, run, and programmatically control ANY application, automatically

 ### Evaluation
 - [Humanity's Last Exam](https://agi.safe.ai/) - a multi-modal benchmark at the frontier of human knowledge, designed to be the final closed-ended academic benchmark of its kind with broad subject coverage